Environmental Conservation Photographer

 I invite you to join our tribe of like-minded individuals by signing up for my newsletter, “Through Walt’s Lens”.
 I typically send out updates a few times per month with musings on my wilderness travels, information on new releases of my work, news on the environmental movement and more.

-VIEW THE ART
+THE ART Galleries

 You might be a photography collector, a corporate art buyer, or a high-end interior designer.
 But one thing you’re definitely not is the typical art buyer.